The 5 Minute Shaolin Kung Fu Workout That Everyone Can And Should Do

 So old Bodhi decided to shake things up a bit.
 He got the Monks up and introduced sets of exercises that would become the basis of Shaolin Kung Fu.
 Try them when you’ve got a few minutes and need a bit of an energy boost.

 The Horse Stance or Mabu is one of the basic stances in many Asian martial arts.
 It’s simple, but very effective and can really challenge you if you decided to hold it for any length of time.
 See how long you can hold it for, and then try to beat that next time you do it.It’s great for strengthening the back, neck and core muscles.

 The Handstand Pushup

-We used to do them all the time as kids, but as you get older doing a handstand becomes way, way more challenging.
+We used to do them as kids, but as you get older doing a handstand becomes more challenging.
 Try facing away from a wall and then putting your feet against it and walking them upwards until you feel your arms really working.
-Do this a couple of times to start and work your way towards doing pushups from the handstand.Excellent for arms and chest
+Do this a couple of times to start and work your way towards doing pushups from the handstand.Excellent for arms and chest.

 Walking on Your Hands & Feet

-Shaolin Kung fu was developed further by monks who watched the natural world and included movements of animals into their workouts.
-Walking on your hands and feet is something we did when we were youngsters but really only do it now when we’re drunk or looking under the couch for our car keys.
+Shaolin Kung fu was developed further by monks.
+They watched the natural world and included movements of animals into their workouts.
+Walking on your hands and feet is something we did when we were youngsters.
+But now we really only do it now when we’re drunk or looking under the couch for our car keys.
 Great for forearms and chest.